HukoJack/Natural_Language_Processing_Project/README.md

 [Reproducible Rmd](https://github.com/HukoJack/Natural_Language_Processing_Project/blob/master/Report.Rmd)

-You can have access to demonstrational Web application here:
+You can have access to the demonstrational Web application here:

 [Word Prediction App](https://hukojack.shinyapps.io/Word_Prediction/)  It might take a few seconds for application to load.